CMG Connection Point Status Disconnected | SCCM | ConfigMgr

 e:g: techuisitivecmg.EastUS.CloudApp.Azure.com

-Option 2: Another option is to use your own domain address for CMG service name and create DNS CNMAE to route the traffic to CMG deployment name.
-Microsoft recommend this method.
+Option 2: Another option is to use your own domain address for the CMG service name and create a DNS CNAME to route the traffic to the CMG deployment name.
+Microsoft recommends this method.

 Example: